Imagine the convenience and versatility of decorative concrete finishes that you can apply to either walls or floors.

 “When viewing real pieces of history or art, no one wants to be distracted by ‘clever’ architecture, bright colours and heavy textures,” notes Giovanni Fonte Basso, communication manager.

 “Microtopping is elegant, versatile, metropolitan and minimalist,” Basso says.
 The material has been used at Memorial Centre Lipa Remembers museum in Lipa, Croatia; the Teseum Museum in Tongeren, Belgium; and the renowned Palazzo Ducale (Doge’s Palace), one of the main landmarks in Venice.

-The company spokesman says the cementitious material can be used to renew existing surfaces of various types — concrete, self-leveling, ceramic, wood or others — without removing these substrates.
+The company spokesman says you can use the cementitious material to renew existing surfaces of various types — concrete, self-leveling, ceramic, wood or others — without removing these substrates.
 The product is described as highly resistant to weather change, easy to clean and quick to install.

 Ideal Work uses the term “continuous space” to describe the decorative effect created with the microcement in a minimal modern environment where the surface stands out as the main feature, or a “classic, rustic or vintage environment where it completes the style with refined discretion.”

 But before all the credit for this minimalist wave goes to Ideal Work and other makers and users of these kinds of finishes in Europe, American contractors such as Dominick Cardone of Diversified Decorative Finishes Inc. offer a dissent.